-According to this plan, it seems like once the state is completely vaccinated, chances are that more in-person work will resume.
+According to this plan, it seems like once the state is completely vaccinated, chances are that more in-person work will resume, but fact is, many will indefinitely work from their cozy and safe home office.
 The state of Michigan will give a green signal to all industries for allowance of in-office work but it entirely depends on the companies thereafter.
 If businesses have adopted the new way of working – remote work model or a hybrid model- for after the pandemic as well, then the employees of those companies can expect to work remotely even after the state eases all restrictions.

 Subscribe to Think Remote for the latest news, tips and stories from the remote work world.